Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/The Environment.md

         dev@dev: HOME=/dev/home/bin ## changing the home directory
     ```

-## How is the Shell Environment Established
+## Establishing the Shell Environment

- - When bash starts on boot it reads a series of configuration script files called startup files, which defines the default environment shared by all users.
-This is followed by more startup files in the user home directory which defines the user personal environment.
+- When bash starts, it reads a series of configuration script files called startup files, defining the default environment shared by all users.
- - The exact sequence depends on the type of shell session being started.
+- The sequence of startup files depends on the type of shell session being started: non-login or login shell session.

- - Below are two kinds of sessions:
+ - Below are two types of sessions:
     - A non-login shell session: A shell session via terminal emulator.
     - A login shell session: A shell that prompts for username and password i.e. SSH session.